Akamai & Sustainable Palm Oil

 - Soap made with palm oil is especially hard and resistant to “melting”, resulting in an unusually long-lasting bar.

-Akamai is looking into Palm Done Right oil:
+Akamai is looking into Palm Done Right oil (however adequate supply is a big issue):

 - Palm Done Right farmers use organic growing practices.
 By definition, growing organically means growing without synthetic pesticides, herbicides or fertilizers.